-Weaning From Bottle To Sippy Cup For Toddler
+1. Weaning From Bottle To Sippy Cup For Toddler

 So, if your baby really likes her bottle, she won’t give it up without a big fight unless you do it gradually.
-There a no particular health or development reasons to take away the bottle yet, just so you know.
-What is more important is actually to reduce the night feeding since it can lead to cavities.
+There are no particular health or developmental reasons to take away the bottle yet so that you know.
+It is, however, more important to reduce the night feeding since it can lead to cavities.

 Here are a few tricks you can use to make your baby want to try the cup:

 - Make sure the sippy cup is easy to drink from.
 Try it yourself to see how hard it is to get the liquid out.
-Some no-spill cups are quite hopeless even for adults to drink from.
+Some no-spill cups are quite hopeless, even for adults to drink from.

-- Consider giving her a regular mug (not a no-spill one), but still a baby cup with handles and lid.
+- Consider giving her a regular mug (not a no-spill one), but still a baby cup with handles and a lid.
 They are often easier to drink from.

 - Let her use the cup as a toy to get used to it.
-You can play a game together, where she can feeds her dolls, her loveys and even you (but not herself unless she wants to).
+You can play a game together, where she can feed her dolls, her loveys and even you (but not herself unless she wants to).

-- Put some tasty liquid in the cup that she really can’t resist, like breast milk, formula or juice.
+- Put some tasty liquid in the cup that she really can’t resist, like breast milk, formula, or juice.

-- Use the cup yourself without offering it to her, to make her curious.
+- Use the cup yourself without offering it to her to make her curious.

 - If you have a fight over her current cup, buy a new one that doesn’t look the same and have a fresh start with all the tips above.

 - If your baby really hates a sippy cup anyway, consider a cup without a lid.
 She will spill more, but since it is easier to drink from, she might accept it easier.
 One of my kids was like that.
-She hated the sippy cup, but gladly drank from a regular cup AND learned quite quickly how to drink from it.
+She hated the sippy cup but gladly drank from a regular cup AND learned quite quickly how to drink from it.